 - Any collective agreement terms

 Employment contracts in Finland are meant to last indefinitely.
 If you need to hire an employee using a fixed-term contract, it does not need to be written, but you’ll need to express all the conditions of the employment.

 Once you hire employees in Finland, you’ll need to figure out the best way to introduce them to your company.
 It’s best to start by reviewing the employment contract either before or during an employee’s first day.
 You can also discuss any other job requirements or go over a code of conduct and other parts of your company’s culture.
 If you are still located at your parent company, try traveling or sending a representative to Finland for your employees’ first day.

 Outsourcing the Finland hiring process provides numerous advantages.
 First, outsourcing can often help recruit top talent that you may not have had the resources to find before.
 However, it’s not enough to work with just any outsourcing firm.
 Partnering with a global PEO like Globalization Partners can offer even more benefits.

 Globalization Partners will hire employees on your behalf, so you won’t have to open a subsidiary.
 You can get to work sooner while focusing on your international expansion goals.
 We also act as the Employer of Record, meaning all liability is our responsibility instead of yours.

-If you need help with Finland employment compliance, come to Globalization Partners.
+If you need help with understanding Finnish work culture and maintaining employment compliance, come to Globalization Partners.
 Contact us today to learn more about our services.